Google Ads optimisation is a bit like going to the gym. You combine a routine with a target of continuous improvement, to realised those gains.

 Controversial opinion: are >50% of traffic and conversions going through exact match keywords?

 We can argue this one until we’re blue in the face, but all things being equal (and optimal) I’d always favour exacts first.
+Then broad.

 Two exceptions being: a big account and any data gathering campaigns.